An explanation of Mondrian's oeuvre by Michael Sciam

 Illusionistic space turns into real space

-Same as the vertical trunk of a tree unifies the multifarious horizontal expansion of the branches, a rectangle (Composition II, 1913) and now a square form (Pier and Ocean 5, 1915) unify an endless variety of relationships between horizontals and verticals:
+Same as the vertical trunk of a tree (1912) unified the multifarious horizontal expansion of the branches, a rectangle (1913) and now a square (1915) unify an endless variety of relationships between horizontals and verticals:

 Study of Trees 1, 1912,